brendalong/LDCC/README.md

 1. Add the functionality to add and edit a Topping - but only for admin users.
 1. Add the functionality to add and edit a snack - but only for admin users.
 This one is tricky since there is an option to have multiple toppings.
 1. Add the functionality to edit a snack - but only for admin users.
+1. As a logged in user, I should be able to star my favorite snacks.
+As LD, I would like to see the total number of likes for each snack. *Hint: you will need to add a table to the ERD*

 ### Notes
 1. Ask questions about the requirements to ensure you are meeting expectations.
-1. After you complete each feature add, commit, push, and merge to github.
+1. Create a branch for each feature and after you complete each feature add, commit, push, and merge to github.
 1. Share your progress with the instruction team.

 ## To run this project